IBM/platinum-demos/docs/tech-sales-enablement-preparing-for-a-compliance-pov/demo-instructions.md

 **3.3:** Fill in the profile details:

-- Define a **Name** for the profile.
+- Define a **Name** for the profile
-- Select the catalog which was uploaded.
+- Select the catalog which was uploaded
-- Select the controls which the customer wants to be assessed against.
+- Select the controls against which the customer wants to be assessed

 <img src="images/3-3.png" width="800" /> <br/>